pedro-lucas-bravo/human_swarm_examples/python/sysmus25_workshop/README.md

 ## Going Further:

 Check the main documentation of [this repository (README.md)](https://github.com/pedro-lucas-bravo/human_swarm_examples) for different examples in Python and other programming languages.
-Alternative, you can explore additional features of the **HS-ims** app through its [OSC API](https://github.com/pedro-lucas-bravo/human_swarm_examples/tree/main?tab=readme-ov-file#3-hs-ims-app-osc-api-documentation).
+Alternatively, you can explore additional features of the **HS-ims** app through its [OSC API](https://github.com/pedro-lucas-bravo/human_swarm_examples/tree/main?tab=readme-ov-file#3-hs-ims-app-osc-api-documentation).
 If you experience any issue or want to provide a comment just contact me at the [Discord channel](https://discord.com/channels/1380190323711414304/1380480825778503801) of SysMus25.

-**The theoretical material of the workshop will be shared after its completion.**
+**The theoretical material of the workshop will be shared after we finish the session at the conference.**